treverhines/BVLS/README.md

 bounds = [lower_bounds,upper_bounds]
 soln = bvls.bvls(G,d,bounds)
 ```
-`soln` is a tuple with six objects.
-The first entry is the solution
-vector, and the second is the residual vector.
-See the documentation
-in `bvls.f90` for a description of the remaining objects.
+See the documentation in `bvls.f90` for additional details